mewt/unk/README.md

 #### 20299624

 I reglued the switches back into the plate using hot glue.
 Quite easy but messy.
 Note that you have to clean the "spider web" things from the hot glue.
-If this thing makes it way into your switch housing or the stabilizer, it'll makes it feel terible.
+If this thing makes it way into your switch housing or the stabilizer, it'll makes it feels terrible.

 <img width="650" src="/assets/hot-glue.png">